Reduce dropoffs

-During my tenure, we launched the biggest redesign in 5 years to address these issues, resulting in a 26% reduction in dropoffs and an increase in customer satisfaction.
+During my tenure, we launched the biggest redesign in 5 years to address issues, resulting in a 26% reduction in drop-offs and 7% increase in customer satisfaction.

-As Director of UX for Search, home page, and home details page (HDP), I led a team of 8 designers and 1 manager to make those changes.
+As Director of UX for the home page, search, and home details page (HDP), I led a team of 8 designers and 1 manager to help make those changes.

 Framing the problem to solve

-Buyers found it hard to locate key details on the lengthy home details page
+Buyers found it hard to locate information on the lengthy home details page

 Call-to-action (CTA) buttons competed with needed information